Alif-B/devops-docker/Docker/README.md

 * Docker Swarm uses ports `TCP/2377 - Cluster Management Comm` and `TCP,UPD/7946 - Comm among nodes`
 * Any work after the docker run command will replace the CMD in the dockerfile
 * You need to create a custom network first, before allocating IPs to contianers
-* Docker swarn by default creates `docker_gwbridge- to provision overlay` & `ingress- to publish ports` on init
+* Docker swarm by default creates `docker_gwbridge- to provision overlay` & `ingress- to publish ports` on init
 * If you lose the root key in DCT, it is recommended to call Docker Support
 * Client Bundle is a set of certs that can be downloaded from UCP, It allows remote docker clients to log in as an EE user
 * One container can have multiple networks